| Home | About Us | F-22 Details | Latest News | Online Shop | Contact

 Outboard - Yamaha 6 or 8 (only available for NZ delivered boats at present).

-Lifting Eyes - four, with one at each corner of main cabin, for lifting boat into water
+Lifting Eyes - four Wichard 6684 fold down pad eyes, with one at each corner of main cabin, for lifting boat into water

 Anchor Package - Galvanixed S13 Danforth, or Manson R4 Racer (aluminum) with 10’ (3m) of chain & 164’ (50m) of line

-Pop-top Cover - Fully encloses and weatherproofs pop-top for full standing headroom while overnighting.
+Pop-top Cover - coming - fully encloses and weatherproofs pop-top for full standing headroom while overnighting.
 Insect screens optional.
 Can be left up while sailing.
 Shown fitted to an F-27 in above photo.

-Bimini Top - Also shown above behind Pop-top cover.
+Bimini Top - coming - also shown above behind Pop-top cover.
 Shades cockpit area on hot days and can also be left up while sailing.
 Folds back out of the way when not in use.

 Interior Cushions : Sunbrella fabrics are standard with a wide choice of colors.
 Custom fabrics may also be available at extra cost